dev-sec/ansible-collection-hardening/README.md

 ## Description

 Provides security configurations for MySQL.
 It is intended to set up production-ready mysql instances that are configured with minimal surface for attackers.
+Furthermore it is intended to be compliant with the [DevSec MySQL Baseline](https://github.com/dev-sec/mysql-baseline).

 This role focuses on security configuration of MySQL.
 Therefore you can add this hardening role alongside your existing MySQL configuration in Ansible.